grumpyf0x48/shell-scripts/README.md

 # shell-scripts

-A few Shells scripts i use.
+A few Shell scripts i use.

 Some to help develop JBang and use JBang scripts.